The risk of developing a diabetic foot ulcer

 - Avoid use of hot packs or electric warmers to prevent risk of burns

-Treatment of Diabetic foot ulcers
+Management of Diabetic foot ulcers

-The treatment of diabetic foot ulcers is aimed at preventing infections and providing an optimal wound healing environment.
+The management of diabetic foot ulcers is aimed at preventing infections and providing an optimal wound healing environment.
 If a diabetic foot ulcer is suspected, an urgent referral and assessment is vital as a delay in diagnosis and treatment increases morbidity and mortality and can contribute to a higher amputation rate.

 Once the DFU has healed, it is important to prevent recurrence or development of a new DFU.